prismicio/prismic-gatsby/docs/previews.md

    `previewData` is any falsey value, we shouldn't do any processing and just return `staticData` _as is_.
 This prevents us from doing any extra work when we're not previewing this template.

+4. Now, use your merged `data` object as you normally would!
+Since we have the same key-value structure for previews, things should "just work"!

 ## API